gardener/landscaper/docs/technical/installation_controller.md

 ## Reconcile Jobs

 The reconciliation of landscaper objects (installations, executions, deploy items) always starts at a root installation.
-Each objects that is being reconciled triggers a reconcile of its subobjects, i.e. installations trigger their subinstallations and executions, and executions trigger their deploy items.
+Each object that is being reconciled triggers a reconcile of its subobjects, i.e. installations trigger their subinstallations and executions, and executions trigger their deploy items.
 In this way a reconcile that was started at a root installation propagates through the complete object tree.
 This walk through the object tree of a root installation is called a **job**.
 A job has a job ID, a UUID, that is generated when the root installation starts